DarkyZShadow/ScrAPI/README.md

   - '/bot' (POST)

 ### /company
-  - POST : -> Used to find informations in Mongo
+  - POST : -> Used to find informations in Mongo and send to Front
   ```javascript
     {
       "id":"SIRET or SIREN or NAME"